BasilioPV/ShipSIM/README.md

 # ShipSIM
-Modelica library for Naval Architecture simulations..
+Modelica library for Naval Architecture simulations.

 ShipSIM package has the aim to provide Modelica models relative to Naval Architecture, specially to perform 6 DoF simulations, propulsion systems, electrical plant, engines, etc... to enable designers a true Model-Based Engineering (MBE) based on open source solutions.